pantheon-systems/documentation/source/docs/articles/wordpress/cloudFront-setup-for-wordpress.md

   - WordPress
 keywords: wordpress, cloudfront, cloudfront cdn, cdn
 ---
-## Amazon CloudFront

-CloudFront is a pull-only Content Distribution Network (CDN).
+Amazon CloudFront is a pull-only Content Distribution Network (CDN).
 All incoming requests for assets on a CloudFront enabled site will go through the CDN's cached version.
 If an asset has expired or is missing, a fresh copy will be pulled from the the origin site directly.

 ## Before You Begin